 - Tell them the U.S. Department of Labor (DOL) put out new guidance that health plans and insurers “must cover and may not impose cost sharing with respect to a colonoscopy conducted after a positive non-invasive stool-based screening test” for plan or policy years beginning on or after May 31, 2022.

-- See questions 6 (page 9) and 7 (page 12) of the DOL FAQ About Affordable Care Act Implementation.
+- See Coverage of Colonoscopies Pursuant to USPSTF Recommendations (page 11) and questions 7 (page 12) and 8 (page 12) of the DOL FAQ About Affordable Care Act Implementation.

 - Tell them the U.S. Department of Health and Human Services (HHS) put out guidance that “the plan or issuer may not impose cost-sharing with respect to a polyp removal during a colonoscopy performed as a screening procedure.”